Composables

 // Return tokens for external use

-return { colors, spacing, typography };
+return { colors, spacing };

 }